Giveth/giveth-docs/dapps/quadraticfunding.md

 ### Matching pool

 A matching pool of $10,000 USD equivalent is available to be distributed via the alpha round on Gnosis Chain.
 This pool will be used to match donations made to participating projects during the funding period according to QF.
-The matching funds will be distributed some weeks after the round ends, after post-round sybil analysis is conducted.
+The matching funds will be distributed some weeks after the round ends, when post-round sybil analysis is completed.

 ### Project eligibility